 MEXICO City has topped an Airbnb poll that reveals the most in-demand destinations for the 2018/19 Christmas holiday season.

-It has seen the biggest spike in searches, bookings and wish listings of any city in December, up 117 per cent, according to El Financiero.
+The North American country has seen the biggest spike in searches, bookings and wish listings of any city in December, up 117 per cent, according to El Financiero.
 London was in second place with a 95 per cent rise followed by Puerto Vallarta and Tulum, two more Mexican cities.

 Fast becoming one of the great capitals of the world, Mexico City (aka CDMX to those in the know) is a surprisingly laid back metropolis with a rich cultural history that stretches back to the Mayan, the Olmecs, the Aztecs and the Spanish.